 If you’ve recently upgraded to a new vehicle, you can expect a car insurance hike to follow.
 If you want to save money on car insurance online, consider trading in your brand-new car for an older (and less sporty) model.

-Personal finance strategist Shannah L. Compton estimates that, “You can save as much as 10-20% off your rates if your kid decides to go to a college that is 100 miles or more away from your home.”
+Personal finance strategist Shannah L. Compton estimates that “You can save as much as 10-20% off your rates if your kid decides to go to a college that is 100 miles or more away from your home.”

 Why on earth would your credit score matter to your car insurance provider?

 In a nutshell, your credit history reflects your ability to pay on time.
 Insurance providers can use credit score data to determine rates in all states, except California, Hawaii, and Massachusetts.

 Liability car insurance is the least expensive coverage option required in most states.

-Full coverage, or comprehensive coverage, may include a number of policy customizations that depend on provider, such as collision, medical payment, custom parts and equipment, rental reimbursement, roadside assistance, and loan payoff coverage.
+Full coverage, or comprehensive coverage, may include a number of policy customizations that depend on the provider, such as collision, medical payment, custom parts and equipment, rental reimbursement, roadside assistance, and loan payoff coverage.

 One car insurance risk factor within your control is your driving history.

-A reckless driving ticket can increase car insurance rates by up to 22%; a first time DUI offense may result in a rate hike of 19%; a seemingly minor infraction like a speeding ticket 1-14 miles over the speed limit could increase rates by up to 11%.
+A reckless driving ticket can increase car insurance rates by up to 22%; a first-time DUI offense may result in a rate hike of 19%; a seemingly minor infraction like a speeding ticket one-to-14 miles over the speed limit could increase rates by up to 11%.

-When in doubt, carpool on your commute!
+When in doubt, carpool on your commute.